iTwin/itwinjs-core/docs/bis/index.md

 The acronym “BIS” stands for “Base Infrastructure Schema*s*” but is commonly used as a singular noun.
 It is pronounced “biz”.
 BIS is a family of modular schemas for modeling [Federated Digital Twins for Infrastructure Engineering](./fundamentals/intro/federated-digital-twins.md).

 BIS is a “conceptual schema” that expresses taxonomy, data structure, and relationships for modeling real-world Entities.
-It is written using Bentley’s open [“EC” schema language](../ec/ec-schema.md) for Entity-Relationship modeling.
+It is written using Bentley’s open [“EC” language](../ec/index.md) for Entity-Relationship modeling.

 ## Open and Extensible